marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 ## Find Equivalent Value
 *Reference Code*: 28038311
 > [!NOTE]
 > In this example, I use an integer value, but you can use a string one if you'd like.
+In addition, this process can be done in different types of geometries.

 ### find_equiv_value
 > [!IMPORTANT]